appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/meta-data-information.md

 ## Conclusion

-Filling out the Metadata Information section accurately is crucial for the successful listing and update of your app on the App Store and Microsoft InTune.
+Filling out the Metadata Information section accurately is crucial for the successful listing and update of your app on the App Store and Microsoft Intune.
 It ensures that potential users receive the most current information and that your app meets all necessary guidelines for